-STUDENT VERIFICATION

-, UID

-acknowledge that Ihave been provided with and have reviewed the Technical Standards for the Wright State University - Miami Valley School of Nursing, Kinesiology and Health Sciences' Nursing Program.
-By signing below, I hereby certify that, to be best of my knowledge and belief, I am capable of demonstrating the technical standards on a regular basis, with or without reasonable accommodation.
-I understand that willful misrepresentation of my capabilities may disqualify me from continuing in the program.

-I understand that, should I wish to request any accommodation to perform any of the essential technical standards identified above, I will contact the Office of Disability Services ("ODS") at 937-775-5680 or visit their website at www.wright.edu/ods.
+STUDENT VERIFICATION I,that Ihave been provided with and have revie , acknowledge or the Wright State University - Miami Valley School of Nursing, Kinesiology a hereby certify that, to be best of my knowled standards on a regular basis, with or without misrepresentation of my capabilities may disc ge and belief, I am capable of d reasonable accommodation.
+I u lemonstrating the technical understand that willful I understand that, should I wish to request an standards identified above, I will contact the 0 their website at www.wright.edu/ods. • • Printed Name Signature Date

-Printed Name

-Signature

-Date

-Wright State University-Miami Valley School of Nursing, Kinesiology and Health Sciences' Nursing Program